cenviity/jj/docs/community_tools.md

 Diffedit3 is a web-based alternate to Meld, as it no longer is packaged and available for all Distros.
 Its creator is also a frequent contributor.

-Find it [here][diffedit3]
+Find it [here][diffedit3].

 ## GG - GUI for JJ

 GG is a cross platform GUI for Jujutsu which makes all graph manipulating workflows quite easy.
-Take a look at its README.md as it quite descriptive.
+Take a look at its `README.md` as it is quite descriptive.

 Find it [here][gg].